Prakashr-9792/Tech-evaluation-task/Document-the-request-process.md

 > Note: Tap the Close icon to close the Eligible Services form and modify the details if needed.
 ![Eligible Services](/3-Eligible-Services.jpg)

-The following screenshot illustrates the **Eligible Services** form.

 In the Eligible Services form,
 1. Select a service type that you need.
 Scroll down to see more services.
 2. Tap **terms and conditions** to read the terms and conditions.